Some of us were born with the super power of being able to sleep on a plane, including while curled up like a pretzel in

 1. Pick your seat wisely

 Where you sit on the aircraft can have a massive impact on your quality of sleep.
-I favour the window, to avoid people bumping my arm in the aisle or asking to get out and use the bathroom, and use SeatGuru to make sure I’m in a row a decent distance away from the toilets and baby bassinets, which tend to be the noisiest areas (for obvious reasons!).
+I favour the window, to avoid people bumping my arm in the aisle or asking to get out and use the bathroom.

-My all-time favourite economy seats are on the upper deck of an A380.
-A handful of airlines (including Qantas and Singapore Airlines) have a few rows of economy seats upstairs that are far more peaceful and generally receive quicker service than in the main cabin.
-Look for an upper cabin tab on the seat map when reserving your seats.
+Insider tip: My all-time favourite economy seats are on the upper deck of an A380.
+A handful of airlines (including Qantas and Singapore Airlines) have a few rows of economy seats on the upper deck behind business that are far more peaceful and generally receive quicker service than in the main cabin below.
+Look for an upper cabin tab on the seat map when reserving your seats to see if your flight offers this option.